sesamemucho/pi-sdcard-setup/README.rst

 Given a Raspbian image, **pi\_sdcard\_setup.bash** will modify the image
 to:

-Enable SSH
+1. Enable SSH
+  SSH is turned off by default in a Raspbian image.

-Copy over a SSH key
+2. Copy over a SSH key
   This will allow logging into the RPi without using a password.

-Change the pi user password
+3. Change the pi user password
+  Make it something other than "raspberry".

-Change the root password
+4. Change the root password
+  This also enables the root account.

-Disallow root from logging in via SSH.
+5. Disallow root from logging in via SSH.
+  Now that there is a root account, we shouldn't be able to login to it from the network.

 When this updated image is burned to an sdcard, the RPi will have these changes before it runs the first time.